mateothegreat/highly-available-wordpress/containers/create_the_cluster.md

+{% include "./includes/header.md" %}

-# Create a Container Engine cluster
+## Create a Container Engine cluster
 The first step is to create a Container Engine cluster.
 These are virtual machines that are used specifically for hosting images.